Powerful and good value, BT Complete Wi-Fi is a decent upgrade for those with older routers – but it isn't particularly feature-rich.

 BT Complete Wi-Fi – Design and features

-BT Complete Wi-Fi is available for BT Plus customers only.
+BT Complete Wi-Fi was originally available for BT Plus customers.
 With BT Plus you get a Keep Connected promise, where the company will send you a 4G router should your broadband go down, keeping you online until the fault is fixed.
 Take out a mobile contract alongside and you get double data, with the Keep Connected promise extending here, too: if your main broadband goes down, your phones receive unlimited 4G for the duration of the issue.

 The BT Complete Wi-Fi system comprises of the Smart Hub 2 and a single Wi-Fi disc designed to extend wireless range.
 The Smart Hub 2 is an evolution on the previous router’s design.
 Externally, it looks fairly similar, but the status lights have moved to the centre of the disc.